 Will the College remain open?

-Instruction has been moved to online and remote learning, and vice presidents have instructed employees within their divisions to work from home, unless key service delivery requires their presence on campus.
-Many College offices will have limited hours, so please email or call in advance.
+Many employees are working from home, unless key service delivery requires their presence on campus, and many College offices will have limited hours, so please email or call in advance.
 The Colby Museum of Art and the athletic center are closed.
 The bookstore and mailroom will be open from 10 a.m. to 2 p.m. daily.

 If you remain on campus, use your ID card to swipe into each building.
 While normally we suggest holding the door open for each other, using your ID will make it much easier for us to identify students, faculty, and staff who may have come into contact with an infected person and take appropriate action quickly.